canonical/lxd/doc/clustering.md

 # Clustering

-LXD can be run in clustering mode, where any number of LXD instance share the same distributed database and can be managed uniformly using the lxc client or the REST API.
+LXD can be run in clustering mode, where any number of LXD instances share the same distributed database and can be managed uniformly using the lxc client or the REST API.

-Note that this feature was introduced as part of API extension "clustering".
+Note that this feature was introduced as part of the API extension "clustering".

 ## Forming a cluster